RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/replicaof-repeatedly-fails.md

     `rladmin tune db < db:id | name > slave_buffer < value >`

-- If the source is a Redis database not on an Redis Enterprise Software cluster, use the [config set](http://redis.io/commands/config-set) command through `redis-cli` to increase the client output buffer size of the **source database** with:
+- If the source is a Redis database not on a Redis Enterprise Software cluster, use the [config set](http://redis.io/commands/config-set) command through `redis-cli` to increase the client output buffer size of the **source database** with: